TomCrypto/AntTweakBar.NET/README.md

 - **Group**: These are used to put a set of variables together in the bar for easy access, you can open (expand) or close (collapse) groups, and can put groups into groups for a hierarchical organization.
 Please see the "groups" page in the [wiki](https://github.com/TomCrypto/AntTweakBar.NET/wiki) to find out how to use them.

 The first context created should be passed the graphics API you are using, which is some version of OpenGL or DirectX.
-For DirectX, you must also pass a pointer to the native device, which should be available from the graphics framework you are using somehow (for instance, for SharpDX, use `SharpDX.Direct3D11.Device.NativePointer`).
+For DirectX, you must also pass a pointer to the native device, which should be available from the graphics framework you are using somehow (for instance, for SharpDX with Direct3D11, use `SharpDX.Direct3D11.Device.NativePointer`).

 ```csharp
 using AntTweakBar;